Contact the ETCS Team to find out more about the certification process and with any questions.

 Upon receiving the alternative certification request, the ETCS Director may then conduct an interview with the candidate to confirm whether English certification is necessary and will notify the candidate, the academic unit leadership, and the Provost of the decision.

 Adjunct and visiting faculty for whom English is an additional language are often exempt from completing English certification, via the exemption pathways mentioned above.
-If the exemption pathways do not apply, they can complete certification via the appropriate ETCS assessments.
+If the exemption pathways do not apply, they can complete certification via the appropriate ETCS assessments or the alternative certification process, depending on their English use experience.

 Another option for adjunct and visiting faculty is for the hiring academic unit to have its College Dean certify in writing to the Senior Vice President and Provost that the adjunct or visiting faculty is proficient in English (see Faculty Handbook, Section 3.31.2.D).

-Tenure-track faculty members for whom English is an additional language should obtain English proficiency certification through their academic unit's hiring process (see Faculty Handbook, Section 3.31.3 and below) not via ETCS.
+Tenure-track faculty members for whom English is an additional language should obtain English proficiency certification through their academic unit's hiring process (see Faculty Handbook, Sections 3.31.3 and 3.31.4) not via ETCS.

 The English proficiency of applicants for all faculty positions must be closely scrutinized and evaluated during the interview stage of the faculty recruitment process, taking into account the language proficiency level and students the faculty member will be expected to teach.

-For all newly appointed tenured and tenure-track faculty for whom English is the second language, the following steps must be taken to certify English proficiency:
+For all newly appointed tenured and tenure-track faculty for whom English is an additional language, the following steps must be taken to certify English proficiency:

-Candidates whose written English proficiency test scores for OU admission match one of those listed below are required to be screened for written English proficiency before being certified to instruct in English at OU.
-Candidates with English proficiency test scores above those listed below are exempt from writing screening.
+Candidates whose written English proficiency test scores* for OU admission in the ranges specified below are required to be screened for written English proficiency before being certified to instruct in English at OU.
+Candidates with English proficiency test scores* above those listed below are exempt from writing screening.

-Also, candidates who have completed English composition college courses in the U.S. with grades of A are exempt from the WRITE test.
+Candidates who have completed English composition college courses in the U.S. with grades of A are also exempt from the WRITE test.

 There are two tasks that comprise the WRITE Test -